-- The Framework 7.6 Deployment Guide, which will help you configure, install, start, and stop Framework components. - The Framework 7.6 Configuration Options Reference Manual, which will provide you with descriptions of configuration options for other Framework components. - The Framework 7.6 Configuration Manager Help, which will help you use Configuration Manager. - The Genesys 7 Migration Guide, also on the Genesys Documentation Library CD, which contains a documented migration strategy from Genesys product releases 5.1 and later to all Genesys 7.x releases.
-Contact Genesys Technical Support for additional information. - The Genesys 7 Events and Models Reference Manual, which contains an extensive collection of events and call models describing core interaction processing in Genesys environments. - The Voice Platform SDK 7.6 .NET (or Java) API Reference, which contains technical details of T-Library functions. - The Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library CD and which provides a comprehensive list of the Genesys and CTI terminology and acronyms used in this document.
+- The Framework 7.6 Deployment Guide, which will help you configure, install, start, and stop Framework components. - The Framework 7.6 Configuration Options Reference Manual, which will provide you with descriptions of configuration options for other Framework components. - The Framework 7.6 Configuration Manager Help, which will help you use Configuration Manager. - The Genesys 7 Migration Guide, also on the Genesys Documentation Library DVD, which contains a documented migration strategy from Genesys product releases 5.x and later to all Genesys 7.x releases.
+Contact Genesys Technical Support for additional information. - The Genesys 7 Events and Models Reference Manual, which contains an extensive collection of events and call models describing core interaction processing in Genesys environments. - The Genesys 7 Events and Models Reference Manual and Voice Platform SDK 7.6 .NET (or Java) API Reference, which contains technical details of T-Library functions.

-• The Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.
+- The Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and CTI terminology and acronyms used in this document. - The Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.